Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 brown dot.
 Run straight ahead, and then right to grab a Carob Nut.
 Then hop on out of here.

-Talk to Aerith once you gain control, and she'll give you a Restore Materia.
+Talk to Aerith once you gain control, and she'll give something depending on how well you did in the soldier chasing minigame.
+If you did good, you'll get a Restore Materia.
+If you perform very poorly, you'll get Moon sugar, Spider web, High potion and Ether.
+Doing moderately good yields 4 sources (2 Magic+, 2 Mind+).
+Aim for the Restore Materia; VERY useful, link it to Spread and give it to Aerith, and NEVER take it off of her.
-VERY useful, link it to Spread and give it to Aerith, and NEVER take it off of her.
-She may also give you an assortment of items, Moon Sugar, Ether, High Potion, and a Spider Web.
-She may also give you a Mind+ and a Spirit+, which is a Mind Source and a Spirit Source.
-Currently, it's bugged, and only gives the Mind+.

 Once Aerith tells you to go to her house, if you leave this screen and come back, you'll see a moogle.
 He'll ask you some questions about other Final